 Selling a house at a profit is a nice problem to have, but you'd probably like to keep as much of the proceeds as possible.
 To help you do this, the IRS lets you exclude a portion of your profit from capital gains taxes.
 Maximizing your deduction may require some strategy.

-Most taxpayers miscalculate their capital gains.
-To find your taxable profit, you don't subtract your purchase price from your selling price.
+To determine your taxable profit, you don't subtract your purchase price from your selling price.
 From the perspective of the tax code, your selling price is what you sold your property for after paying commissions and closing fees.
 Your cost basis is what you paid for your property plus your closing fees plus the cost of any improvements that you made to your house.
 Calculating your capital gains on this basis should significantly reduce your profit and, hopefully, eliminate your capital gains tax liability.

 For those filing in 2017, if you do have to pay any capital gains taxes, your taxes will be figured according to the 2017 tax brackets.
 For most people, this will be slightly more according to the 2017 tax brackets than the 2018 tax brackets.

 Steve Lander has been a writer since 1996, with experience in the fields of financial services, real estate and technology.
 His work has appeared in trade publications such as the "Minnesota Real Estate Journal" and "Minnesota Multi-Housing Association Advocate."
 Lander holds a Bachelor of Arts in political science from Columbia University.